Bo Burnham: Inside: Synopsis

 Four stills from the film, (left to right and top to bottom) depicting the mock reaction video and anti-suicide talk, and images from the songs "All Eyes On Me" and "Goodbye".

-Burnham enters the small, spare room he left at the end of his last special, Make Happy.
+Burnham enters a small, spare room.
 All subsequent events are depicted in the single room, with his hair and beard growing throughout.
-In the song "Content", he apologises for his hiatus and clarifies that he is unable to leave his home.
+In the song "Content", he apologizes for his hiatus and clarifies that he is unable to leave his home.
 This is followed by "Comedy", where an ethereal voice commands Burham that the dire state of the world can only be saved by a white male comedian.
-Addressing the viewer, he apologises for the incongruent and fast-paced nature of the special, and expresses the intent to keep himself busy while making the viewer happy.
+Addressing the viewer, he apologizes for the incongruent and fast-paced nature of the special, and expresses the intent to keep himself busy while making the viewer happy.

-After "FaceTime with My Mom (Tonight)", he addresses the "kids" watching in a song about nature, but a sock puppet character begins singing about historical genocide and worker exploitation—this makes up "How the World Works".
+After "FaceTime with My Mom (Tonight)", he addresses the "kids" watching in a song about nature, but a sock puppet character named Socko begins singing about historical genocide and worker exploitation—this makes up "How the World Works".
 A parody of a brand consultant is succeeded by "White Woman's Instagram", mocking Instagram tropes.
 The brief song "Unpaid Intern" is immediately followed by a mock reaction video, but the film continues playing in the superimposed video, making Burnham react to a loop of his own commentary.
 This is followed by "Bezos I", disingenuously praising Jeff Bezos, "Sexting", and a parody of a YouTuber's "thank you" video while holding a knife.
 The song "Look Who's Inside Again", in the third-person, mocks an individual who was looking for an excuse to isolate themselves and got what they wanted.
-He apologises for problematic behavior from the past that he regrets in "Problematic".
+He apologizes for problematic behavior from the past that he regrets in "Problematic".

 He speaks to the viewer minutes before his 30th birthday, revealing that he had hoped to finish the special before this date.
 This is followed by "30", ending with an abrupt admission that he will commit suicide when he is 40.
 In the immediate next scene, he urges the viewer not to kill themselves.
 Halfway through this anti-suicide talk, the scene cuts to this footage being projected onto a future Burnham, who watches disinterestedly.
 Burnham in the talk then begins to admit he would die temporarily if he could.